 Childpeace and Metro Alumni

 As Childpeace looks forward, we hope to connect with the many families and students who've been part of our community.
 If you are an alumnus or the parent of an alumnus, we would love to hear from you.
-Please consider joining our school network on Facebook.
+Consider joining our school network on Facebook.
 We look forward to reconnecting with you and your family.

 Attributes of a Montessori Graduate